 What is Long-Term Care Insurance?

 Long-term care insurance can help you cover the costs of skilled nursing.
-However, the policies can be pricey - with rates increasing for every year you wait to apply - and those with certain health problems may not qualify.
+Rates may increase for every year you wait to apply, and people with certain health problems may not qualify.

-For people who are ready to move into long-term care immediately, long-term care insurance may not be the answer.
-Instead, you might want to explore some of the following options:
+If you're ready to move into long-term care immediately, long-term care insurance may not be the answer.
+Instead, you might want to explore sources like health savings account options, pensions, or VA benefits.